GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 :doc:`grdview`, :doc:`psscale`,
 :doc:`psxy` and
 :doc:`psxyz`) can accept pattern fills instead of gray-shades.
-You must specify the pattern as in Section [sec:fill] (no leading **-G** of course), and only the first pattern (for low *z*) is used (we cannot interpolate between patterns).
+You must specify the pattern as in Section `Specifying area fill attributes`_ (no leading **-G** of course), and only the first pattern (for low *z*) is used (we cannot interpolate between patterns).
 Finally, some programs let you skip features whose *z*-slice in the CPT